Skip to content

 signature (ed25519)proves the bytes weren't edited after signing

-2. What we DON'T collect
+2. What we don't collect

 • PCI bus IDs (pci.bus_id from nvidia-smi)